-It is expected that students will improve as they progress through courses, so that a satisfactory result for a sophomore would be lower than that for a junior, etc. The departmental goals for each of the three courses are listed below:
+It is expected that students will improve as they progress through the curriculum, so that a satisfactory result for a junior will be higher than that for a sophomore, etc. The departmental goals for each of the three courses are listed below:

-Sophomores Green: Course avg. ≥ 8 Yellow: Course avg. ≥ 6 Juniors Green: Course avg. ≥ 10 Yellow: Course avg. ≥ 8 Seniors Green: Course avg. ≥ 12 (with no 1's) Yellow: Course avg. ≥ 10
+Sophomores Green: Course avg. ≥ 8 Yellow: Course avg. ≥ 6 Juniors Green: Course avg. ≥ 10 Yellow: Course avg. ≥ 8

+• Seniors Green: Course avg. $\geq 12$ (with no 1's) Yellow: Course avg. $\geq 10$